rupesh-ranjan/rupesh-ranjan/README.md

 - 👋 Hi, I’m @rupesh-ranjan
 - 👀 I’m interested in ...
-HTML,CSS, Javascript ,PHP, JAVA, C
+React Js, Javascript, .Net, SQL Server
-- 🌱 I’m currently learning ...JAVA,HTML,CSS
+- 🌱 I’m currently learning ...JavaScript
-- 💞️ I’m looking to collaborate on ...JAVA
+- 💞️ I’m looking to collaborate on ...React JS
 - 📫 How to reach me ...mail me at rupesh.ranjan@outlook.in

 <!---